MacBook Upgrade – SSD and RAM

 - Professional cleaning and thermal optimization

-In rare cases with defective SSDs (e.g., total failure or defective NAND), we also offer NAND repairs with upgrade to larger capacities – such as 2TB for MacBook Air M2 and comparable models.
+In rare cases of a defective SSD (e.g., total failure or faulty NAND), we also offer NAND repairs with an upgrade to larger capacities – for example, 2TB for MacBook Air M2 and comparable models.

 MacBook SSD & RAM Upgrade (up to 2015)